“There’s a sunrise and a sunset every single day, and they’re absolutely free. Don’t miss so many of them.” – Jo Watson

 Pack snacks

-We’ve also tried some of the cheaper places to eat for breakfast or lunch, including Chuckwagon, Mighty Mac Hamburgers, and Watercolor Café.
+We’ve also tried some of the cheaper places to eat for breakfast or lunch, including Chuckwagon, Pancake House, Mighty Mac Hamburgers, and Watercolor Café.
 Pink Pony has a late-night menu that’s pretty affordable, or you can always split a meal or opt for an appetizer or soup.

 Despite the prices (which do include the transportation costs to get food to the island), we’ve had a lot of good meals on Mackinac Island.
 We usually try to eat at different restaurants on every visit.
 Some of our favorite, mid-priced restaurants include Pink Pony, Seabiscuit Café, Yankee Rebel Tavern, and Kingston Kitchen at the Village Inn.
 Check out my article on Pink Pony, Pony Up, for Michigan BLUE.

 Against my better judgment, I tried a $20 burger on our visit in October.
 I’d say skip the burgers and pay a little more for a good meal.
-You can’t go wrong with the Surf & Turf at Pink Pony.

 Cooler comes in handy